terry-xiaoyu/emqx_widget/README.md

 - `long_string`: Same to `string`, but indicates the UI to use the `textarea` not `text` component.
 - `password`: Same to `string`, but indicates the UI to use the `password` textbox.
 - `file`: Same to `string`, but indicates the UI to use the component for uploading files.
+- `table_object`: Same to `string`, but indicates the UI to use the table component.

 ### Metadata that confine the types